 Sarra’s practice-based research activity produced a large body of art work that is applicable theoretically within the fields of contemporary 3D animation, Visual Communication, HCI and Interaction Design.
 Sarra’s experimental work has been screened in Birmingham, London, Hangzou, China and Los Angeles, USA.
 Extracts from this work can be viewed on this website.

-Recent projects track connections between climate change, mass migration, the Syrian conflict and natural resources.
-In this work, she explores the many aspects of human will, social cooperation and the ‘survival mind’ to reveal something about human behaviour when facing uncertainty in a quantum-physical, systemic, in-formational, computational, socially persuasive and unpredictable world.
+Recent experimental work tracks connections between climate change, mass migration, war and the depletion of natural resources.
+In this work, she engages with ancient, traditional materials and processes as she explores clay, natural dyes, print making, painting, modelling and carving as well as advanced technologies.
+She is interested in how interactive human behaviour reveals aspects of human will, social cooperation and the ‘survival mind’ when facing uncertainty in an unpredictable world.

 “What does it mean to be human in a technologically pervasive, ecologically unsound world”.